skadio/forge/data/readme.md

 Our instances consist of MIPLIB, D-MIPLIB, StrIPlib.

 Each `/data/configs/*.txt` file lists the names of the instances included in a specific task:
+* all.txt
+  * This file contains all MIP instances from dmiplib, miplib and strIPlib.
+* all_dmiplib.txt
+  * D-MIPLIB has ~800 training instances per problem type-difficulty pair
+  * These instances are the first 100 instances from the train directory for each problem type in D-MIPLIB.
+  * These instances span 31 problem type-difficulty pairs
+* all_miplib.txt
+  * These are ~1000 instances from MIPLIB 2017.
+* all_striplib.txt
+  * These are ~1700 strIPlib instances
+  * These instances span 10 problem types.

+## OUTDATED!!
 * pretrain.txt
   This file contains all MIP instances.
 Specifically, it contains
   * ~1000 MIPLIB instances, sorted by size to remove any instances greater than 20 MB in the compressed format.